dfinity/motoko-core/AnnouncementDraft.md

 If you encounter a bug, please let us know by opening a [GitHub issue](https://github.com/dfinity/motoko-core/issues).

-We look forward to hearing your thoughts on the new `core` package!
-As always, your feedback is welcome and helps us keep our priorities aligned with the Motoko community.
+We look forward to hearing your thoughts!
+As always, your feedback is welcome and valuable as the `core` package continues to evolve over time.

 Cheers!